acoinfo/vsoa-python/README.md

 server.publish('/a/b/c', vsoa.Payload({ 'hello': 'hello' }))
 server.publish('/a/b/c', vsoa.Payload({ 'hello': 'hello' }, bytes([1, 2, 3])))
 ```

+**NOTICE：**The URL must start with '/', otherwise an exception will be generated.

 ## server.is_subscribed(url: str) -> bool
 + `url` Publish URL.